EB-5 Green Card Timeline from China in 2026: How Long Does It Actually Take?

 Current appointment wait times at Guangzhou for EB-5 interviews: six to twelve months after the NVC schedules the case.

 The interview is substantive.
-Consular officers verify the source of funds documentation independently, and approximately thirty percent or more of Chinese EB-5 applicants are placed into Section 221(g) administrative processing after the interview.
-This typically involves Form DS-5535, which requests fifteen years of travel history, residence addresses, employment records, and five years of social media handles and contact information.
-Administrative processing adds two to twelve months to the timeline.
+Consular officers verify the source of funds documentation independently, and some Chinese EB-5 applicants are placed into Section 221(g) administrative processing after the interview.
+This can involve Form DS-5535, which requests fifteen years of travel history, residence addresses, employment records, and five years of social media handles and contact information.
+Administrative processing timing is case-specific.

 Chinese investors with any history of employment at state-owned enterprises or public universities face heightened scrutiny under the June 2025 update to the Foreign Affairs Manual's Communist Party provisions.
 Preparing a clear employment history narrative before the interview reduces the likelihood of 221(g) issuance.